iamsaltgawd/Password-Generator/README.md

 # Password Generator

-This Java application generates secure passwords based on user-defined parameters.
-It utilizes a unique 88-character alphabet, making the generated passwords more visually aggressive and stronger compared to standard 64-character sets.
+Using parameters that the user specifies, this Java application creates secure passwords.
+Because it uses an alphabet with 88 characters instead of 64, the generated passwords are more visually striking and robust.

 ## Features

-- **Password Length**: Users can specify a password length between 16 and 50 characters, with a recommendation for lengths greater than 22 characters.
+   - **Password Length**: Users can enter a password that is between 16 and 50 characters long, while longer passwords over 22 characters are advised.
-- **Password Generation**: Users can choose how many passwords to generate (up to 100).
+   - **Password Generation**: Users are able to select up to 100 passwords to be generated.
-- **Strong Passwords**: The application ensures that the first character of each password is a letter and prevents consecutive characters from being numerically adjacent or repeating.
+   - **Strong Passwords**: The program makes sure that every password begins with a letter and doesn't allow characters to repeat or be numerically near to one another.

 ## Character Set

-The application uses a visually interesting 88-character alphabet:
+The 88-character alphabet used in the program is visually appealing:

 `!"#$%&'()*+,-./23456789:;<=>?@ABCDEFGHJKLMNO PRSTUVWXYZ[]^_abcdefghijkmnopqrstuvwxyz{|}~`

 ## Password Count

-The total number of possible passwords of lengths ranging from 16 to 50 characters using the specified alphabet is approximately **1.69×10^97**, making it extremely difficult to crack.
+With the given alphabet, there are roughly 1.69×10^97 possible password lengths between 16 and 50 characters, making it very challenging to crack.

 ## How to Use

 1. Run the program.
-2. Enter a desired password length (between 16 and 50 characters).
+2. Choose the length of your password (between 16 and 50 characters).
 3. Specify the number of passwords to generate (up to 100).
-4. The application will output the generated passwords.
+4. The created passwords will be printed in the terminal.

 ## Example
 ```